BPW Swan Hill

 From the Club President

-Swan Hill BPW was established in 1957 and we are celebrating our 60th Anniversary in November.
+Swan Hill BPW was established in 1957 recently we celebrated our 60th Anniversary in November 2018 alongside BPW Australia 70th Anniversary.
 We have a long and committed history of involvement and action that enhances the development of women in our community.
 Our vision is to empower local women in all aspects of their life, including work, family and personal interests.
 We offer our members and friends a great way to socialise and network at our monthly dinners.
 Our dinner meetings showcase powerful and inspirational speakers who deliver on a wide range of topics designed to build our members knowledge and personal development.

 President: Maria Noble-Hayes